Time-stamped data

 Producing a BEAST 2 .xml using LPhyBEAST

-BEAST 2 reads instructions about the data and the model from a user-provided .xml, which can be produced in a variety of ways.
-Our goal with LPhy is to make the preparation of the .xml as painless, clear and precise as possible.
-In order to achieve that, we will use a companion application, LPhyBEAST, as a bridge between the LPhy script we typed above and the .xml.
+BEAST 2 retrieves the data and model specifications from a XML file.
+One of our goals with LPhy is to make configuring Bayesian phylogenetic analysis as painless, clear and precise as possible.
+In order to achieve that, we will utilize an additional companion application called LPhyBEAST, which acts as a bridge between the LPhy script and the BEAST 2 xml.
+It is distributed as a BEAST 2 package, please follow the instruction to install it.

 .

-In our RSV2.lphy script, the alignment file is assumed to locate under the folder tutorials/data/
+In our RSV2.lphy script, the alignment file is assumed to be located

 .